hilda0618/Intro-to-JS/04_Unit_Converter/README.md

 *Created by Ms. Liu for Computer Science.*

 Welcome to the Master Unit Converter project!
-In this mission, we are moving beyond simple calculators to build a highly practical tool that translates real-world measurements. [cite_start]You can view the original CodePen for this project here: [https://codepen.io/Hilda-Liu/pen/dPpoWmm](https://codepen.io/Hilda-Liu/pen/dPpoWmm)[cite: 1].
+In this mission, we are moving beyond simple calculators to build a highly practical tool that translates real-world measurements.

 ## 🎯 What You Will Learn